Best Tips On How To Make Money While Travelling

 10. Become a scuba diving instructor

 Do you prefer the beach or the mountains?
 Many people balance between winter and summer sports to get the best of both worlds.
-If you become a ski/snowboard and surfing instructor, you can spend part of the year in a mountain resort, and the rest - at the seaside!
+You can become a ski/snowboard and surfing instructor.

 11. Freelance Yoga/mindfulness instructor

-Many resorts hire also yoga and mindfulness instructors for the tourist season.
-As part of the personal growth quest, these courses are constantly gaining in popularity.
+Many resorts hire yoga and mindfulness instructors for the tourist season.

-Other options include, pilates classes, zumba or dance.
+Other options include pilates classes, zumba or dance.
 If you are a massage therapist, you can also be a very valuable asset at a resort.
-After all, most clients are there to relax and recharge so your skills in reducing stress and pain and muscle tension will be appreciated!
+After all, most people are there to relax and recharge.

 12. Write a blog

-If you are a professional travel blogger, you don’t really need to save money in order to travel.
-You can get paid to do so.
+If you are a professional travel blogger, you get paid to travel - and don’t need to save money in advance.

-So ask yourself: Do you love travelling, taking photos of the great locations you’ve visited, exotic food you’ve tried?
+Ask yourself: Do you love travelling, taking photos and trying exotic food?
 Do you like telling stories to your friends about your adventures and the people you’ve met?
 Then why not build on this and turn it into a carrier?

-If you love travelling and writing, travel blogging is the right job for you!
+If you love travelling long term and writing, travel blogging is the right job for you!